Lingyao1219/benchmark-reverse-geocoding/README.md

 ## 📊 Datasets
-This project utilizes three distinct, high-quality benchmark datasets designed for comprehensive and contamination-aware evaluation of image geolocation tasks.
+This project compiles three benchmark datasets designed for the evaluation of LLMs' image geolocation tasks.
 In our code, we use dataset1, dataset2, and dataset3 to simplify the names.
+The benchmark datasets can be downloaded here: https://doi.org/10.5281/zenodo.16670471.

 * **Dataset-GSS (Dataset1): Global Streetscape Set**
     * A set of 6,152 high-quality, street-level images from 123 countries, offering wide global diversity.
 It is derived from the NUS Global Streetscapes dataset https://ual.sg/project/global-streetscapes/.